A – Airway: Make sure the airway is clear.

 A – Airway

-You must first check to confirm if the person has an open airway.
+You must first check to confirm that the person has an open airway.
 The airway is the tube that allows air to pass into or out of the lungs, making it impossible to breathe if it is blocked.
 To open it, you must perform a head-tilt/chin-lift.
-To do this, you need to tilt the head back and lift the chin, until the chin is highest point (in adults).
-This action shifts the tongue away from the back of the throat and allows air to reach the lungs.
+To do this, you need to tilt the head back and lift the chin until the chin is the highest point (in adults).
+This action shifts the tongue away from the back of the throat and allows air to reach the lungs—an essential skill taught in any certified first aid course.

-This action does not need to be done if the person is speaking, moaning or crying, meaning that the airway is open.
+This action does not need to be done if the person is speaking, moaning, or crying, meaning that the airway is already open.

-If the individual has suffered head and/or spinal injury, open the airway using jaw thrust instead of a head tilt chin lift.
-Jaw thrust is a medical technique that is used to open the airway of a patient in order to facilitate breathing.
-It is often used in cases where a patient has a blocked airway or is having difficulty breathing, such as during a respiratory arrest or choking.
+If the individual has suffered a head and/or spinal injury, open the airway using a jaw thrust instead of a head-tilt/chin-lift.
+Jaw thrust is a medical technique used to open the airway of a patient in order to facilitate breathing.
+It is often part of basic first aid and is used when a patient has a blocked airway or is having difficulty breathing, such as during a respiratory arrest or choking.

 To perform jaw thrust, the caregiver places their hands on either side of the patient’s head and gently lifts the jaw upwards and forward, using the thumb and fingers to support the mandible (lower jaw).
-This action helps to open the airway by pulling the tongue and other soft tissues away from the back of the throat, allowing air to flow more easily into the lungs.
+This action helps open the airway by pulling the tongue and other soft tissues away from the back of the throat, allowing air to flow more easily into the lungs—sometimes making it possible to perform rescue breathing or rescue breaths as part of a complete CPR response.

-Jaw thrust is typically performed as part of basic life support (BLS) or advanced life support (ALS) protocols, and is usually done in conjunction with other measures to support the patient’s breathing, such as ventilation with a bag valve mask or placing an advanced airway (such as an endotracheal tube).
+Jaw thrust is typically performed as part of basic life support (BLS) or advanced life support (ALS) protocols, and is usually done in conjunction with other measures to support the patient’s breathing, such as ventilation with a bag-valve mask or placing an advanced airway like an endotracheal tube.

 Inquire about CPR Training